How the 9/11 anniversary can provide lessons for healing from Covid-19 trauma

-This Saturday at 8 p.m.
-ET, watch CNN's "Shine a Light," a commercial-free tribute to the victims of the 9/11 attacks, hosted by Jake Tapper and featuring musical performances by Maroon 5, H.E.R., Brad Paisley, and Common.
+Watch CNN's "Shine A Light," a commercial-free 9/11 20th anniversary tribute, hosted by Jake Tapper and featuring musical performances by Maroon 5, H.E.R., Brad Paisley, and Common on Saturday, September 11 at 8 p.m.
+ET.

 (CNN)The anniversary of the death of Matt Crawford's father is recognized worldwide — a date of such consequence that just three digits summon images of airplanes, skyscrapers aflame, then clouds of dust and debris.

-Somehow, the day still sneaks up on Matt Crawford each year, catching him unprepared so that he sometimes winds up driving around directionless until he can decide on the best place to take his annual solo hike.
+Somehow, the day still sneaks up on him each year, catching him unprepared so that he sometimes winds up driving around directionless until he can decide on the best place to take his annual solo hike.

 Crawford, a construction supervisor, was 24 when he lost his dad.
 Robert J. Crawford, father of five and grandfather of six, died at 62 doing the job "that he absolutely loved" for 32 years: serving as a New York City firefighter.
 (There are now five more grandkids the elder Crawford never met.)